jibrelnetwork/ethereum-qr-code/README.md

     2. `value` | Any | **required** - Default value for the function argument

-### Parameters of QR code generation
+### Options argument - parameters of QR code generation

-Parameters are passed via one configuration object.
+Optional parameters are passed via configuration object as a second parameter to `toDataUrl` and `toCanvas` methods.
 It has following fields:

  1. `selector` | String | optional